 That’s right, we recently returned from another vacation in Crete.
 I guess we like it in Crete, having vacationed there three times in a little over a year.

-One step that was new to us on our return to the UK was adding/uploading our documents to British Airways before checking in online.
-Skip to those details are here.
+On our return to the UK, one new step was adding/uploading our documents to British Airways before checking in online.
+Skip to those details here.

 Traffic light system

 The traffic light system is a set of rules and requirements for travelers ENTERING the UK from abroad.
 Northern Ireland, Scotland, Wales, and England each have their own set of rules.

 It was introduced shortly before our trip to Crete in June 2021, and it has changed a lot since its introduction.
 Here’s a comparison of our trips to Crete under the traffic light system.

 |# of covid tests||4 – Camie|